RomanCLV/ReScan/README.md

 Available options:

-- Help: `-h | --help`
-- Config file is specified: `-c | --config config.ini`
-- Obj file is specified: `-f | --file objFile.obj`
-- Create a new default config file: config.ini: `-cc | --create-config`
+  -h [ --help ]                         produce help message -d [ --create-config-default ]        create a new default config file:
+                                        config.ini
-- Create a new config file adapted for ICNDE (frontal): configFrontal.ini: `-ccif | --create-config-icnde-frontal`
+  -k [ --create-config-icnde-frontal ]  create a new config file adapted for
+                                        ICNDE (frontal): configFrontal.ini
-- Create a new config file adapted for ICNDE (lateral): configLateral.ini: `-ccil | --create-config-icnde-lateral`
+  -l [ --create-config-icnde-lateral ]  create a new config file adapted for

-Use only one command at a time.
+                                        ICNDE (lateral): configLateral.ini
+  -c [ --config ] config.ini            specify config file
+  -f [ --file ] file.obj                specify obj file
+Voici la version corrigée du texte :

+If a `create-config...` option is used, the process is aborted.

+You can use `ReScan.exe -d -k -l` to create all configuration files simultaneously.

+If a config file (`-c`) and an obj file (`-f`) are both specified, the config file takes priority.
+If neither is provided, the filename will be requested automatically.

 ## ReScanVisualizer C#